 Researchers tend to agree that the most likely cause of psoriasis is that changes in specific immune-related genes combine with environmental triggers at a certain point in time.

 Some triggers are avoidable, but others are not.
-For example, people have vaccinations and practice good hygiene to reduce the risk of infection, but it is not possible to prevent all illnesses.
+For example, people get vaccinations and practice good hygiene to reduce the risk of infections, but it is not possible to prevent all illnesses.